rinaldilucas/mean-task-manager/README.md

 - API documentation using Swagger
 - ESlint rules focused on backend
 - Multiple scripts to facilitate development, builds and deployment
+- Scripts to format, lint, debug, develop, build and deploy
 - And more

 ### Frontend